openthread/ot-docs/site/en/reference/cli/concepts/udp.md

 commands interact.

-The examples that follow demonstrate how you can open and bind sockets, how to to connect a socket, and how to send messages using UDP sockets.
+The examples that follow demonstrate how you can open and bind sockets, how to connect the socket, and how to send messages using UDP sockets.

 ## UDP Commands